 Application for the Professional Phase of the PTA Program

 The professional phase of the PTA program commences each summer.
-Only those student/learners who have completed all 8 credits of Anatomy & Physiology (which must be completed at the same institution with a minimum grade of C+ within the past 5 years), PTA 101 Intro to PTA and PTA 112 Pathology are eligible for the professional phase of the program and they are selected from the applicant pool in the Health Science AAS: Physical Therapist Assistant program.
+Only those student/learners who have completed all 8 credits of Anatomy & Physiology (which must be completed at the same institution with a minimum grade of C+ within the past 5 years) and PTA 105 Kinesiology are eligible for the professional phase of the program and they are selected from the applicant pool in the Health Science AAS: Physical Therapist Assistant program.
 To be considered for the next summer's professional phase, you must complete and submit the application following the instructions that are written on the form.

 New for 2018-Everyone must attend one Information Session.
 Registration information can be found on the PTAP home page in the upper Left hand corner of the page.

 There are a total of 28 seats available in the professional phase of the PTA program.
 All petitioners will be notified in writing of their status by the admissions office after Spring Break as to whether or not they were accepted into the professional phase of the PTA program and the reason(s) for this decision.
 Those who are most acacemically prepared are accepted first.
 These decisions are based upon the following: